MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ### ADEncryptedPasswordHistorySize

-Use this setting to configure how many previous encrypted passwords is remembered in Active Directory.
+Use this setting to configure how many previous encrypted passwords are remembered in Active Directory.
 Supported values are:

 - **Minimum** : 0 passwords
 - **Maximum**: 12 passwords